 Stoic Woobie: Hayden Montag.
 As a child, his studies in magic accidentally killed his mother and eleven other innocent bystanders- crimes for which Hayden turned himself in.
 As an adult, he's headmaster of Innsmouth Academy... and by the time you meet him, most of his faculty and students have been murdered by the monsters that have invaded Solomon Island, leaving him and two others to keep vigil over a school overrun with monsters.
 And, beyond a few absent-minded mutterings, he weathers the storm calmly and analytically.

 That One Sidequest: There are two Investigation missions that require the player to transcribe Morse code.
 The first one is in audio form, and is played at normal speed, making it almost impossible for someone not educated in it to follow.note There is accompanying video, but it plays too fast to be useful as a visual aid.
-The second one is in blinking light form, and while slower than the first one, still takes quite a bit of trial and error to transcribe correctly.
+The second one is in blinking light form, and while slower than the first one, still takes quite a bit of trial and error to transcribe correctly, and you also have to figure out for yourself that you're looking at a morse code sequence in the first place.

 Marianne Chen; last surviving member of a CDC team sent to investigate the emergence of the Filth in Solomon Island, she's had to watch the rest of the team die horribly- either from the arrival of the Fog or direct exposure to the Filth.
 Effectively abandoned by her superiors and left all alone in a badly-defended basecamp overlooking the swamp where her teammates died, she now lives in daily terror of something crawling up the hill and murdering her in her sleep- or being infected, hence the reason why she hasn't taken off her hazmat suit since the Fog first swept in.
 The player is literally the only human contact she's had in the last few weeks, and it really shows in her dialogue.